kodus/sentry/README.md

 The client is (by and large) a single class backed by a bunch of simple model objects that match the shape of the Sentry ingestion API end-point it gets posted to.

+The API deviates from the [Unified API](https://docs.sentry.io/clientdev/unified-api/) recommendation - our goal is to log details exceptions and logged events leading up to those exceptions, with as little coupling and dependency on the client as possible.

-The API deviates slightly from the recommendation - mainly by providing (optional) separation of the creation and capture of Sentry events, making it possible to create an `Event`, make changes/additions, and then capture it.
-No framework or abstractions, just write simple code.
+This client enables (optional) separation of the creation and capture of Sentry events, making it possible to create an `Event` and make changes/additions before it gets captured.

 With most members declared as `protected`, you can further extend and class and override/enhance various aspects of exception/error/request-processing with simple code that modifies the (fully type-hinted) model.